 Jewell made the appearance Tuesday, then went home.
 He wanted to catch a few hours of sleep before he went back to work that evening.

-The FBI held its conference call at 9 a.m., and Freeh told the Atlanta office to conduct a non-confrontational interview with Jewell late that afternoon, then follow it up on Wednesday with a confrontational interview and possibly
+The FBI held its conference call at 9 a.m., and Freeh told the Atlanta office to conduct a non-confrontational interview with Jewell late that afternoon, then follow it up on Wednesday with a confrontational interview and possibly a polygraph.

 They faced two significant problems in building a case against the security guard.
 First, agents had yet to turn up any direct evidence that implicated him.
 Second, the FBI had just learned that the 911 call was placed at almost the exact same time Tom Davis radioed for the bomb squad; that meant Jewell was standing next to Davis in Centennial Park when the 911 call was made from a phone booth five blocks away.

 Around midmorning an even bigger issue came into play.

 Martin: On Tuesday, when [FBI agent] Don Johnson left my office, he said, “If we could just have one more day, one more half day even, without the press, this young man will be able to go on with his life without anybody even knowing about [this].”

 Scruggs: I was coming in to work, and I got a beep from the Atlanta police.
 When I called them, they said they are looking at the security guard.
 I said, “How did you know that?”
 He said, “Well, we are over here talking about it.
 Everybody knows it.”

 My feelings were that once this had gotten to the Atlanta Police Department, that it would be pretty much common knowledge.
 I came into the office and told them, “I think we need to go with the story.”